Served: Almost 6 years

 1918 to April 22, 1924

-After a lengthy trial and sequester, on October 2, 1924 the jury returned a verdict of Guilty for Manslaughter and sentenced to 3 years in the penitentiary.
+After a lengthy trial and sequester, on October 2, 1924, the jury returned a verdict of Guilty for Manslaughter against Joseph Sorell.
+He was sentenced to three years in the penitentiary.
 We have no record of him thereafter.

-If you have information, artifacts, archives, or images regarding this officer or incident, please contact the Greater Cincinnati Police Museum at Director@police-museum.org.
+If you know of any information, archives, artifacts, or images regarding this officer or incident, please contact the Greater Cincinnati Police Historical Society at Memorial@Police-Museum.org.

 © This narrative was further researched and revised April 27, 2022 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Historical Society President.
 All rights are reserved to him and the Greater Cincinnati Police Museum.